 If you can wire an Ethernet jack, you can wire a patch panel.
 You’ll simply need to repeat the sequence multiple times for your various ports.
 While it is relatively easy to install patch panels, professionalism is required.
 Sometimes terminations are tight, which makes cable management difficult.
 A particular technique is required to make the installation easy and the entire system effective.
 When installing fiber panels, extra caution is needed.
 If the glass is excessively moved during installation, it may affect the signal in adjacent fibers.
 During the installation of fiber optic cables to the panel, bend radius should be taken into account.
 For ultimate functionality, buy flexible patch panels which have cable management bars.
 Consider the labeling, precisely on the face panel because this is equally important.

-Patch panels are highly functional systems, and will not at any point stand in the way of modifying your office or business design.
+Copper and fiber patch panel are highly functional systems, and will not at any point stand in the way of modifying your office or business design.
 However, you need a basic understanding of patch panels when installing one.
-FS.COM provides various types of patch panels which can suit most of your network demands perfectly.
+FS.COM provides various types of copper and fiber patch panel which can suit most of your network demands perfectly.
+For fiber patch panel, you can click here.
 The following table lists our high-performance copper patch panels.

 |Cat5e Patch Panels||Description||Cat6 Patch Panels||Description|